Shanna the She-Devil

-Shanna the She-Devil (Shanna O'Hara, Lady Plunder) is a fictional jungle adventurer superhero appearing in American comic books published by Marvel Comics.
-Created by writer Carole Seuling and penciller George Tuska, she made her first appearance in Shanna the She-Devil #1 (Dec.
-1972).
+Shanna the She-Devil (Shanna O'Hara, Lady Plunder) is a jungle adventurer superhero appearing in American comic books published by Marvel Comics.
+Created by writer Carole Seuling and penciller George Tuska, the character first appeared in Shanna the She-Devil #1 (December 1972).

+Shanna is depicted as an Irish woman, though she was raised in Zaire by an expatriate father.
+Following the death of her mother, Shanna migrated to the United States to live with relatives.
+As an adult, she worked as a veterinarian and a zoologist.
+She eventually settled in the Savage Land and married the jungle lord Ka-Zar.

 Publication history

 Shanna the She-Devil was introduced in one of a trio of Marvel Comics aimed at a female audience, alongside Night Nurse and Claws of the Cat.
 Marvel writer-editor Roy Thomas recalled in 2007 that editor-in-chief Stan Lee:

 Seuling in 2010 recalled: "My instructions were to make [Shanna] someone who would fit in with the times and also was prone to a little more violence than Sheena or the other jungle queens of the past".
 With veteran penciler George Tuska, she created the lead character and her two leopard companions, as well as game warden and potential romantic interest Patrick McShane, loosely based on after actor Patrick McGoohan's game-warden character in the film Nor the Moon by Night.

 The writer Steve Gerber, in his first assignment for Marvel Comics, supplied additional dialogue for that first issue, as well as the next.
 Seuling explained:

 Steve Gerber did not collaborate with me on the scripts or the origin story, but he added some additional dialogue since Stan [Lee] and Roy [Thomas] thought the stories were a bit light on the talking.

 However, ...
 Steve Gerber was not one of the creators.
 He provided additional dialogue for the first two [issues] and then took over when I left [after four issues]. ...
 Gerber himself, before he died a few years ago, denied that he had any part in Shanna's origin.

 This initial series ran five issues (Dec.
-1972 - Aug.
-1973), with Jim Steranko drawing the covers of #1-2, John Buscema and Joe Sinnott of issue #3, and John Romita Sr. of the final two issues.
+1972 – Aug.
+1973), with Jim Steranko drawing the covers of #1–2, John Buscema and Joe Sinnott of issue #3, and John Romita Sr. of the final two issues.